In many countries around the world, Mother’s Day is in May.

 P.S.
 Here are some other posts about Mother’s Day, including other poems:

-This artilce was posted on Sunday, May 4th, 2008 at 4:42 pm and is filed under Ann Taylor, Australia, Canada, Countries & Cultures, Crinoline, England, English, Great Britain, Holidays Around the World, Jane Taylor, Languages, Mama Lisa, Mother's Day Poems, Mothers Day, My Mother, Poems, Poetry, Poets, Twinkle, Twinkle, Little Star Poem, USA, Words & Phrases.
+This article was posted on Sunday, May 4th, 2008 at 4:42 pm and is filed under Ann Taylor, Australia, Canada, Countries & Cultures, Crinoline, England, English, Holidays Around the World, Jane Taylor, Languages, Mama Lisa, Mother's Day Poems, Mothers Day, My Mother, Poems, Poetry, Poets, Twinkle, Twinkle, Little Star Poem, United Kingdom, USA, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.